 Valley View Independent School District is a division 5A school located in Hidalgo/Pharr Texas area and is dedicated to the education and well-being of the students.
 A growing community of approximately ten square miles supports the district by actively participating in the education of the students.
-The district includes four elementary schools, one fifth grade campus, one early college school, one junior high, and one high school.
+The district includes four elementary schools, one early college school, one junior high, and one high school.
 Valley View is committed to the education of the students and offers advanced placement programs, counseling for higher education, after-school activities, and other school-related programs.

 The Valley View Independent School District is actively recruiting well-qualified, dedicated, student-centered individuals for jobs as teachers, managers, and other support positions.
 Valley View I.S.D. is an equal opportunity employer and does not discriminate on the basis of race, color, religion, national origin, sex, disability, age, or military status.